imixs/imixs-docker/backup/README.md

 * BACKUP\_LOCAL\_ROLLING - number of backup files to be kept locally
 * BACKUP\_SPACE\_ROLLING - number of backup files to be kept in the backup space
 * BACKUP\_ROOT\_DIR - backup root directory (e.g. "/imixs-cloud", default if not set will be "/imixs-cloud")
-* EXIM\_SMARTHOST\_NAME - the container name of Exim smarthost service, it can be an instance of the [imixs/exim4 service](https://github.com/imixs/imixs-docker/blob/master/exim4/README.md)
+* BACKUP\_EMAIL\_SMARTHOST - the container name of Exim smarthost service, it can be an instance of the [imixs/exim4 service](https://github.com/imixs/imixs-docker/blob/master/exim4/README.md)
-* EXIM\_SMARTHOST\_FROM - the sender to use while sending the success job email
+* BACKUP\_EMAIL\_FROM - the sender to use while sending the success job email
-* EXIM\_SMARTHOST\_TO - the recipient to use while sending the success job email
+* BACKUP\_EMAIL\_TO - the recipient to use while sending the success job email

 All backups are located in the following local directory